 In my own family, one of my relatives just left a job at a major airline and opened a Rollover IRA with Charles Schwab.
 She used the money to invest in shares of Berkshire Hathaway.
 That wouldn’t have been possible had she rolled over into the plan of her new employer, where she would have had to choose between the mutual funds offered by the new plan sponsor.

 The process of opening a Rollover IRA is fairly straightforward, and there are many firms from which to choose.
-The reason we used Schwab was because they had a rollover specialist that took care of all of the details.
+The reason we used Schwab was that they had a rollover specialist that took care of all of the details.
 Other brokerage firms offer cash incentives (in the past, I've seen a firm actually offer a $500 cash bonus for transferring a large 401(k) to a Rollover IRA).

 What are the Disadvantages of a Rollover IRA Compared to a 401(k)?

-With a Rollover IRA there are tens of thousands of potential investments.
+With a Rollover IRA, there are tens of thousands of potential investments.
 For those with no financial background, this can be overwhelming.
-It can also present the temptation to frequently trade, which can result in substantial frictional costs and sub par returns.
+It can also present the temptation to frequently trade, which can result in substantial frictional costs and sub-par returns.